 Former Chelsea Pensioner Joshua Tongue was awarded two medals at Talavera and Waterloo.
-After his death, they were displayed in the Royal Hospital’s museum.
-Then, in 1978, the museum was burgled and Private Tongue’s medals vanished, along with many others.
-Nothing was heard of the Waterloo veteran’s medals, until the Royal Hospital received an email from London auction house Spink & Son last December.
+These were displayed in the Royal Hospital’s museum but In 1978, during a burglary, Private Tongue’s medals vanished.
+Nothing was heard of the medals, until the Royal Hospital received an email from a London auction house last December.

 The auctioneers explained that a Military General Service (MGS) medal with a Talavera clasp had been brought to them for auction.
 It turned out to be one of Private Tongue’s missing medals!
 Both Spink & Son and the seller were happy to return it to us.
 Sadly, there was no trace of the Waterloo medal he’d also received.